 Heavy metals such as the elements lead, cadmium, mercury and arsenic get into foodstuffs as environmental contaminants.
-Due to their toxic characteristics, statutory maximum levels have been defined in the Swiss Ordinance on Foreign Substances and Ingredients for a range of vegetable foodstuffs and foodstuffs of animal origin.
+Due to their toxic characteristics, statutory maximum levels have been defined in the Swiss Ordinance on maximum levels for contaminants.
 In the European Union, the EG Ordinance 1881/2006 applies for the assignment of maximum levels for certain contaminants in foodstuffs.

 Are you looking for an accredited Swiss contract laboratory to monitor your products for heavy metals?
-We will test for you in accordance with the Swiss Book of Foodstuffs (Schweizer Lebensmittelbuch, SLMB) using the latest methods.
+We will test for you in accordance with recognized norms using the latest methods.

 In our modern laboratory, spectroscopic measurement techniques such as atomic absorption (AAS), emission spectroscopy (ICP-OES) or the highly-sensitive coupling of ICP with a mass spectrometer (ICP-MS) are available.